MAT - Master of Arts in Teaching (Middle Level/Secondary Residency Track)

 - Systematic mentoring and support while learning pedagogy.

 - Ongoing professional development through the residency and support in obtaining license.

-To be eligible for the MLS program, students must:
+To be eligible for the T2T Middle Level/Secondary program, students must:

-- Be admitted to the WSU Graduate School, in the T2T/MAT degree-bound category.
+- Be fully admitted to the WSU Graduate School, in the T2T/MAT degree-bound category.

 - Secure a position as a para-educator in a partnering school district through WSU's Cooperative Education Program.